-Impact investing aims to transform capital into answers for common challenges such as access to education, financial inclusion, housing, health care and climate change, while at the same time generating returns sufficient for these investments to stand on their own in the market.
-OPIC has a 40-year history of investing with impact, and today, OPIC is continuing to innovate with new products and services to support impact investing.
+Impact Investing is capturing the imagination of investors and entrepreneurs all over the world.
+Impact investments aim to transform capital into answers for common challenges such as access to education, financial inclusion, housing, healthcare and climate change, while at the same time generating sufficient returns to constitute viable investments.
+With over 40 years of history investing in emerging markets, OPIC continues to innovate with new products and services to support impact investing.

 Impact Investing builds on the concept of socially-responsible investing (SRI), which screens publicly listed securities for high standards related to the environment, human and worker rights, and corporate governance.
 While all the projects that OPIC supports aim to achieve a positive developmental impact, a smaller subset meet OPIC’s narrower definition of impact investments.